 Also, don’t worry about setting a precedent of scavenger hunts because I will most likely be creating these until my kids go off to college in ten years and probably even after that.
 Because I’m compulsive.

-Click on each image below to download each of the 4 different scavenger hunts.
+Click on each image below to download each of the 5 different scavenger hunts, or scroll the whole way to the bottom to pick up a bundle of all 5 at once.

 I seriously can’t overstate the level of fun and excitement that these scavenger hunts create around Easter baskets.
 They don’t take much time to set up the night before, significantly less than wrapping Christmas presents, and they will absolutely delight your kids.